eplatzek/angular-demo/README.md

-# Django REST Framework Backend Setup
+# Django REST Framework + Angular Setup

 This repository contains a Django REST Framework backend and an Angular app.
 Follow the steps below to set up and run both components.